List of Shaman King characters: Team Flower

-Known as "Mari", Marion is a gloomy Italian doll master and the daughter of a Camorra boss and his fortuneteller mistress.
+Known as "Mari", Marion is a gloomy Italian doll master in a Gothic Lolita dress and the daughter of a Camorra boss and his fortuneteller mistress.
 While the members of her father's group despised Mari and her mother, her father did not care and had sufficient power to let Mari have her way.
 When he was killed, her mother was killed attempting to flee with Mari.
+Then Mari was chased by her father's enemies until she was saved by Hao who unleashed the Spirit of Fire on them.
+Afterwards, Mari joined up with Hao as one of his 12 Apostles.
 Her medium, a gun-wielding doll named Chuck, was sewn together by her mother and accessorized with a valuable gun that belonged to Mari's father.
 The spirit who haunted the gun was a noble sharpshooting sheriff named Chuck (チャック, Chakku) and swore to protect Mari after she noticed his presence.
 In the 4Kids English dub of the 2001 anime, Chuck is referred to as "Baby Chuck", and he uses a rattle.
 In battle, Mari becomes extremely powerful when irritated and can telekinetically paralyze their opponents with the feelings of rejection they have lived with.
 After the Hana-Gumi is killed by Peyote and saved from being devoured by the Spirit of Fire by Anna, they eventually become waitresses at Funbari Onsen, where Tamao criticizes Mari for being too gloomy.